The Paranormal Database

 Off the coast of Blackpool.

-Location: Blackpool (Lancashire) - Off the coast
+Location: Blackpool (Lancashire) - Off the coast, between St Annes and Blackpool

 Type: Legend